 Manual check: Carried out by police officers at certain zone entrance points or through random mobile checks within the LEZ.

-In addition to the fact that automated control does not mobilize agents who have more imperative security missions to carry out and does not disturb traffic, an LPR camera at the LEZ entrance is able to control up to 10,000 vehicles a day, much more than the few hundred a single on-foot agent can do before losing breath ;D.
+In addition to the fact that automated control does not mobilize agents who have more imperative security missions to carry out and does not disturb traffic, LPR cameras at the LEZ entrance are able to control up to 10,000 vehicles a day, much more than the few hundred a single on-foot agent can do before losing breath ;D.

-It's highly likely that LPR will be the method of choice for LEZ enforcement in the near future.
+It's highly likely that LPR/ANPR will be the method of choice for LEZ enforcement in the near future.

 The precise methods of connection to the Crit'Air database remain to be defined, however, three strong challenges must be faced before fully implementing LEZs.